trek10inc/awsume/docs/plugin-development/get-credentials.md

 - `config` - a `dict` of awsume's configuration
 - `arguments` - an `argparse.Namespace` object containing awsume's arguments
 - `profiles` - the collected aws profiles
+- `profile_name`: a `str` which contains the target profile name
+- `credentials` - a `dict` of the current credentials to use or `None`.
+This is mainly used for the role-chaining feature, where it will be `None` on the first assumption in the chain

 ### Returns